Meet The Wealthiest Person In Every US State

 David Tepper is the president and founder of Appaloosa Management, a hedge fund that specialises in investing in distressed companies.

-The 57-year-old is married with three kids, and he is known for his philanthropic donations, specifically to food banks and food pantries across N.J.
-He's also building a gigantic mansion in the Hamptons.
+The 56-year-old is married with three kids, and he is known for his philanthropic donations, specifically to food banks and food pantries across N.J.

 Source: Wealth-X